-The next room was as empty and lonely as the first.
-The only contents were a large, empty trunk and copious amounts of cobwebs that traced along the stained, peeling walls, and the dark, dirty windows.
-Between this and the kitchen, there was no way that Jorick could live in this house.
+She hurried to catch up to him.
+The next room was as abandoned as the first.
+The only contents were a large, empty trunk, copious amounts of cobwebs that traced along the stained, peeling walls, and the dirty windows.
+There was no way that Jorick could live in that house.

-They came to a heavy, padlocked door.
-Jonick fished through his pocket and produced a key that slid neatly into the lock.
+They came at last to a padlocked door.
+Jorick fished through his pocket and produced a key that slid neatly into the lock.
 The tiny click echoed, its volume magnified by the intense stillness.

 “I don’t often entertain company,” he said in lieu of an apology.
 He swung the door open and started down a set of bare wooden stairs.

-He surveyed her and then his words came slow and deliberate, with no emotion attached.
-“I believe that now is the time to ask how much you knew – or think you knew – about your lover?”
+Obviously impervious to her inner turmoil, he said slowly, “I believe that now is the time to ask how much you knew – or think you knew – about your lover?”

-She steadied herself and surveyed him coolly.
+She surveyed him coolly.
 There were only a couple of things she could think of that would radically change her opinion of Patrick, and none of them were pretty.
 But, if Patrick had been a monster of some kind then so be it.
-No matter what, this man, this stranger, would not see her shock.
-He would not be privy to her inner emotions.
-She would remain in complete control.

-“I think I can handle it,” she answered flatly and crossed her arms over her chest for want of anything to do with her hands.
+“I think I can handle it.”
+She crossed her arms over her chest for want of anything to do with her hands.

-He shook his head.
 “Are you sure?
 I’m not trying to frighten you or mislead you, but it may be a lot to take in at one time.”
-He watched her carefully, as though trying to discern her true feelings from the mask she’d made of her face.

 Katelina met his gaze head on, her face stubborn.
 “I’m sure.
 Go ahead and tell me.”